 You aren’t alone.
 Family matters are inherently sensitive, and in the midst of grief, a will contest might be the farthest thing from your mind.

 But protecting your loved one’s true intentions is important and worthwhile.
 And because Florida provides such a small window of time for righting wrongs, it is in your best interest to talk to an attorney as soon as possible.

-You may not understand every facet of your case or how the law might apply to your loved one’s will, but our experienced Jacksonville Probate Lawyer at Beller & Bustamante, P.L. can answer your administration and litigation questions and help you consider your options.
+You may not understand every facet of your case or how the law might apply to your loved one’s will, but an experienced Jacksonville Probate Lawyer at Beller & Bustamante, P.L. can answer your administration and litigation questions and help you consider your options.
 We encourage you to give us a call.